AnarchistsPrime (ACP) Price Hits $0.0001 on Exchanges

-AnarchistsPrime (CURRENCY:ACP) traded down 80.2% against the US dollar during the 24-hour period ending at 15:00 PM Eastern on February 9th.
-AnarchistsPrime has a total market capitalization of $365.00 and $564.00 worth of AnarchistsPrime was traded on exchanges in the last 24 hours.
+AnarchistsPrime (CURRENCY:ACP) traded down 80.2% against the US dollar during the 24-hour period ending at 10:00 AM Eastern on February 13th.
 Over the last week, AnarchistsPrime has traded 79.4% lower against the US dollar.
 One AnarchistsPrime coin can now be bought for about $0.0001 or 0.00000001 BTC on major cryptocurrency exchanges.
+AnarchistsPrime has a total market capitalization of $365.00 and $564.00 worth of AnarchistsPrime was traded on exchanges in the last 24 hours.

 Here is how other cryptocurrencies have performed over the last 24 hours: